-The fully-funded Federal project cost is estimated at \$682,700,000 for District projects.
+The fully funded Federal project cost is estimated at \$682,700,000 for District projects.

 Operations during FY.
-The following improvements and studies were accomplished during FY 03:
+The following improvements and studies were accomplished during FY 04:

-Continued construction on the Ice Harbor Lock and Dam fish ladder emergency auxiliary water supply contract.
-The purpose is to upgrade and isolate existing pump systems, modify diffusers

-- to allow more flow, and install cranes for access and maintenance upgrade. - Continued construction on the Lower Granite Lock and Dam fish ladder emergency auxiliary water supply contract.
-The purpose is to upgrade and isolate existing pump systems, modify diffusers to allow more flow, and install cranes for access and maintenance upgrade. - Completed second year prototype test of Removable Spillway Weir (RSW) at Lower Granite Lock and Dam.
-The purpose of the tests is to determine the overall efficiency of the RSW. - Completed third year of the Juvenile Salmon Spillway Survival Study at Ice Harbor Lock and Dam.
+- Continued construction on the Ice Harbor Lock and Dam fish ladder emergency auxiliary water supply contract.
+The purpose is to upgrade and isolate existing pump systems, modify diffusers to allow more flow, and install cranes for access and maintenance upgrade. - Continued construction on the Lower Granite Lock and Dam fish ladder emergency auxiliary water supply contract.
+The purpose is to upgrade and isolate existing pump systems, modify diffusers to allow more flow, and install cranes for access and maintenance upgrade. - Completed third year prototype tests of the Removable Spillway Weir (RSW) at Lower Granite Lock and Dam.
+The purpose of the tests is to determine the overall efficiency of the RSW. - Completed fourth year of the Juvenile Salmon Spillway Survival Study at Ice Harbor Lock and Dam.
 Survival studies are being conducted for indication of levels of survival.
-Spill levels, patterns, and spill duration to provide the best conditions for smolts must be balanced with the negative impacts of high spill on adult salmon passage, fallback, and water quality. - Initiated design of RSW at Ice Harbor Lock and Dam.
-The RSW, in combination with basin and deflector modifications may help improve spillway passage conditions and efficiencies. - Continued modifications to the adult PIT-Tag detection facilities at Ice Harbor Lock and Dam and Lower Granite Lock and Dam. - Initiated design of spillway gate rehabilitation at McNary Lock and Dam.
+Spill levels, patterns, and spill duration to provide the best conditions for smolts must be balanced with the negative impacts of high spill on adult salmon passage, fallback, and water quality. - Initiated construction of RSW at Ice Harbor Lock and Dam.
+The RSW, in combination with basin and deflector modifications should improve spillway passage conditions and efficiencies. - Completed modifications to the adult PIT-Tag detection facilities at Ice Harbor Lock and Dam and Lower Granite Lock and Dam. - Initiated construction of spillway gate rehabilitation at McNary Lock and Dam.
 The gates need repair due to years of use. - Continued monitoring of forebay temperature at McNary Lock and Dam.
-During the summer months, water temperature in the McNary forebay, gatewells, and fish collection channel is sometimes deleterious to fish survival and health. - Completed construction of flow deflectors at Lower Monumental Lock and Dam.
-The purpose of the deflectors is to allow for higher spill levels for passing juvenile salmonids while staying below the 120 percent total dissolved gas supersaturation waiver limit as recorded by existing tailrace fixed monitoring stations.
+During the summer months, water temperature in the McNary forebay, gatewells, and fish collection channel is sometimes deleterious to fish survival and health. - Initiated design of the North Shore Fish Ladder antennas of McNary Lock and Dam.
+Improvements are required to better account for the fish in the ladder.

-• Completed first year of Juvenile Salmon Spillway Survival Study at Lower Monumental Lock and Dam.
+- Initiated modifications to the extended submerged bar screens at Lower Granite and Little Goose Locks and Dams.
+Modifications are required due to the interaction of dissimilar metals. - Initiated and completed design of Lower Monumental Lock and Dam fish barge loading improvements.
+Construction to be complete in FY 05. - Initiated and completed design of Lower Monumental Lock and Dam parapet wall.
+The wall was required to prevent fish from jumping onto the powerhouse deck. - Completed fish separator evaluation studies.
+Will remove test separator in FY 05. - Completed second year of Juvenile Salmon Spillway Survival Study at Lower Monumental Lock and Dam.
 Fish survival information is extremely limited.
 Survival of fish that pass via spillway, turbines, and bypass system is largely unknown.
 It is imperative to collect data, estimate survival, and make improvements necessary to improve fish survival.

-Several mitigation studies continued throughout FY 03, including the Turbine Survival Study, the Cylindrical Dewatering Evaluation, and the Fish Ladder Transition Pool Evaluation.
+Several mitigation studies continued throughout FY 04, including the Turbine Survival Study and the Fish Ladder Transition Pool Evaluation.
 Many multi-year research studies were also conducted, including Multiple Bypass Evaluation, Delayed Mortality Evaluation, Temperature Impacts on Adults, and Estuary PIT-Tag Recovery.

-The FY costs were \$21,339,347.
-Total project costs are \$459,400,000.
+The FY costs were \$25,488,956.
+Total project costs are \$484,889,000.
 (See table 30-A, Cost and Financial Statement.)